Your benefits as an Energy Institute member

 I have joined various events, the most enjoyable of which have been networking at YPN events.
 It is always a pleasure to meet sharp minded people who are so positive and enthusiastic about the energy transition we are going through.

-Harry Moss MEI, Consultant, IM3R — London, UK
+Harry Moss MEI, Consultant, IM3R — London, England

 As the Technical Manager of Jaza Energy Nigeria, my responsibility is to ensure that clean energy is available for homes and communities.
 I enjoy every bit of the job, because this has always been my passion - energy access and sustainability.